 He sat on the couch and we chatted a bit.
 He told me about his stall in the market, how he wanted to study business, how he had gone to the camp for gifted boys that the Peace Corps runs.
 I asked if he was exporting his clothes anywhere.
 He said that one of his friend’s moms, who lives in Tennessee, had bought some things to sell and was sending him the proceeds.

-I asked him if he’d be interested in starting a business with me.
+I asked him if he’d be interested in starting an import business with me.
 I was short on time, but we agreed to meet on Sunday, the day before I left.
-I traveled on the back of a moto by myself across the city to meet him at the coffee shop.
+I traveled on the back of a moto across the city to meet him at the coffee shop.
 We drank iced coffee and picked at some french fries, and he showed me his best samples.
 I told him what I wanted, and he told me that he would sew it for me before I left.